DishengLL/disheng-s-work/readme.md

   Word2vec use contextualized information to generate word embedding for each word.
   Intuitively, the meaning of one word is defined by its surrounding context.
 From this understanding, Word2vec is a supervised method, which establishes a neural structure, doing a prediction task.

-  * skip-grams: use a central word to predict its context word.
+  * Skip-grams: use a central word to predict its context word.
   * CBOW: uses a context word to predict the central word